matrup01/data_import_modules/docu/docu.md

-    quakeslabel (str, optional) ... takes a str and uses it as a label for the quakes if a legend is used quakecolor (str, optional) ... changes the color of the quakes, default-"tab:purple" color (str, optional) ... changes the color of the plot, default-"tab:green"
+    quakeslabel (str, optional) ... takes a str and uses it as a label for the quakes if a legend is used quakecolor (str, optional) ... changes the color of the quakes, default-"tab:purple" color (str, optional) ... changes the color of the plot, default-"tab:green" rolling (int, optional) ... if a positive int is given, the plot will show the rolling average of rolling values, default-0

 2.2.6 NewFData.heatmap(ax,**kwargs)